sted/smoothdb/README.md

 - No explicit authorization step is needed beyond providing the JWT token with each request
 - Both authentication methods require email and password for token generation through the `/token` endpoint
 - `/token` is the one route reachable without credentials, so it is rate limited per client address (`LoginRateLimit` attempts per minute, answered `429` with a `Retry-After` header beyond that; proxy headers are not trusted for the address) and its body is capped by `RequestMaxBytes` like every other route
+- With `SessionMode` other than `none`, a session keyed by the token caches the verified claims, so a repeated token is not re-verified; its expiry is still checked on every request, and a session left half-built by a failed request is discarded. `role` also keeps the prepared database connection attached to the session for about a second after each request, so the pool must be sized for active sessions rather than in-flight queries; `claims` avoids that retention.
+- Choosing a `SessionMode`: `role` is the fastest, `claims` the safest for the pool, `none` the simplest.
+Measured on localhost with `go test ./server -run '^$' -bench BenchmarkSessionModeRequest -benchtime=2000x` (a table-list request repeated with the same token, catalog query included): `role` ≈ 455 µs per request, `claims` ≈ 595 µs, `none` ≈ 625 µs. `role` saves the two round trips that prepare the connection (`SET ROLE`, `set_config` of the claims) on every hit, `claims` saves only the JWT verification.
+Pick `role` when the pool can hold one connection per active session (roughly one per distinct token in use, released about a second after its last request), `claims` when many distinct tokens share a small pool, `none` when requests must be fully independent.
 - `JWTSecret` must be set whenever authentication is enabled (`LoginMode` other than `none`): the server refuses to start with an empty secret, because an empty HMAC key would let anyone forge a token for any role.
 Set it in the configuration file or via the `SMOOTHDB_JWT_SECRET` environment variable.
 In debug mode (`SMOOTHDB_DEBUG=true`) a random secret is generated automatically for the run.
 With `LoginMode: "none"` the secret may stay empty, and then every bearer token is refused with 401 rather than verified against the empty key.
 - When TLS is configured (`CertFile`/`KeyFile`), a certificate that fails to load is a fatal startup error - SmoothDB will not silently fall back to plaintext HTTP.
 - The configuration file holds secrets (the JWT secret and the database URL with its password); it is written with `0600` permissions.
 Keep it that way and out of version control.